truenas/documentation/content/Solutions/MigratingToTrueNAS.md

 ### NFS Migration

-If you are using computers with Linux OS (or a Unix-like OS), we recommend using [rsync](https://rsync.samba.org/) to transfer files from your current NAS storage into TrueNAS.
-Rsync is an open-source file transfer utility.
-You can find usage instructions and tutorials on the rsync website.
+Rsync is an open-source file transfer utility that runs on computers with Linux OS (or a Unix-like OS).
+Locate usage instructions and tutorials for rsync [here](https://rsync.samba.org/).

 {{< hint info >}}
 If you decide to use rsync, be aware that your filesystem must support Access Control Lists (ACLs).